openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 | openHAB | 0%   | 100%   |
 | CCU     | 100% | 0%     |

+** The binding does not receive any status changes from the Homematic gateway**

+First of all, make sure that none of the ports needed to receive status changes from the gateway are blocked by firewall settings.

+If the computer running openHAB has more than one IP address, a wrong one may have been set as receiver for status changes.
+In this case change the setting for `callbackHost` to the correct address.

 ### Debugging and Tracing

 If you want to see what's going on in the binding, switch the log level to DEBUG in the Karaf console